theupdateframework/taps/candidate-snapshot-merkle-tap.md

 Once the Merkle tree is generated, the repository must create a snapshot Merkle metadata file for each targets metadata file.
 This file must contain the leaf contents and the path to the root of the Merkle tree.
-This path must contain the hashes of sibling nodes needed to reconstruct the tree during verification (see diagram).
+This path must contain the hashes of nodes needed to reconstruct the tree during verification, including the leaf's sibling (see diagram).
-In addition the path should contain direction information so that the client will know whether each node is a left or right sibling when reconstructing the tree.
+In addition the path should contain direction information so that the client will know whether each listed node is a left or right sibling when reconstructing the tree.

 This information will be included in the following metadata format: